-Thanks to the California Coastal Conservancy in July 2011, the Ojai Valley Land Conservancy acquired an additional mile of the Ventura River which offers perhaps the river’s best refuge for the endangered Southern California Steelhead, as well as a home for 29 other rare, threatened or endangered species.
-This new Ventura River Steelhead Preserve also has buildings which we plan to use as an education and conservation center, hosting scientists, school children, and the public.
+Thanks to the Department of Fish and Wildlife and California Coastal Conservancy in July 2011, the Ojai Valley Land Conservancy acquired an additional mile of the Ventura River which offers perhaps the river’s best refuge for the endangered Southern California steelhead, as well as a home for 29 other rare, threatened or endangered species.
+This new Ventura River Steelhead Preserve also has historic buildings which will be part of the larger conservation center, hosting scientists, school children, and the public.
 Although this preserve provides outstanding opportunities for observing, studying and enjoying nature, a significant amount of work needs to be completed to prepare it for this public use.
-This work includes a change of use permit by Ventura County.
+This work includes securing a change of use permit from Ventura County.

 The Ventura River Steelhead Preserve provides and will provide the following for the communities of Ventura and the Ojai Valley:

 - Brings the community one step closer to the goal of protecting the entire Ventura River.

 - Enriches children’s and adults’ understanding of the watershed and its animals and plants.

 - Preserves an intact cultural landscape.

 The Ventura River Steelhead Preserve is the only place in the Ventura River basin and perhaps in Ventura County that offers at the same location indoor and outdoor opportunities to learn about a functioning southern California river.
 OVLC’s goal is to give students the opportunity to get “knee deep” in the study of the ecological facets of the Ventura River in the morning, and then come inside during the hot afternoon and continue their study in a classroom setting.
 The general public will have an opportunity for passive and sensitive recreation like birding, or attending events at the Conservation Center.